 A motorcycle accident and personal injury attorney such as Jonathan Wade will have the experience and knowledge to thoroughly analyze your matter and ensure you get all of the compensation you deserve.
 An insurance company may offer you a settlement that shortchanges the monetary relief you deserve.
 A car accident attorney will be sure all sources are exhausted and all possible parties adequately compensate you.

 There are many types of insurance coverage available to injured parties, including liability insurance, uninsured motorist coverage, or UM as it is referred to in Georgia, and med pay.
 Liability insurance engages if the at-fault driver has insurance coverage for that vehicle.
 Georgia has minimum required insurance limits, which are set at $25,000 per individual and $50,000 per occurrence for bodily injury.
 These amounts can be grossly insufficient based on the type of injury you are facing and the medical bills and long-term care you may endure.
-On the other hand, uninsured motorist, or UM, covers an injured motorist’s losses when the driver that caused the accident has no insurance or insufficient insurance to cover all of your damages and losses.
+On the other hand, an uninsured motorist, or UM, covers an injured motorist’s losses when the driver that caused the accident has no insurance or insufficient insurance to cover all of your damages and losses.
 In addition, med pay may be available based on your personal insurance coverage, which covers many of your medical expenses and any passenger’s damages as well.
 Med pay applies regardless of who was at fault or caused the accident, which means even if you were at fault for the accident, it can be used to cover your medical expenses.

 Wade Law believes you should not have to carry the financial and physical burden of another person’s actions if they were negligent.
 We help our clients fight for their legal rights and receive the compensation and financial relief they deserve.
 If you or a loved one has been involved in a motorcycle accident, you are probably facing mounting medical bills and lost time at work, in addition to your pain and suffering.